 Area public shelters are for people who have no other place to go.
 If you must stay in a shelter, listen to news broadcasts for announcements of shelter openings.
 Shelter volunteers do their best to make you comfortable, but a shelter is not a very comfortable place.
 Stay with friends or relatives if at all possible.

 - Those with special medical needs such as oxygen should go to special needs shelters only.
 Special needs shelters do not provide hands-on medical care, only medical monitoring.
 Bring a caregiver with you if possible.

 - Only service animals are permitted in public shelters.
 Shelters that allow pets are limited, so other arrangements should be made for your pets.

-- Bring your identification, valuable papers and medications in their original containers.
+- Bring your identification, valuable papers, and medications in their original containers.

-However, if a storm threatens during your visit, it is important to keep informed with local news and follow any evacuation orders that are issued.
+However, if a storm threatens during your visit, keep informed with local news and follow any evacuation orders that are issued.
 If you aren't required to evacuate, follow the tips above to help keep you and your family safe.